Review of FanDuel Daily Fantasy Sports Site

 Though it’s tempting to tell people how they should play FanDuel in terms of strategy, such is not the purview of our handy FanDuel review and guide.
 Rather, what we’re aiming to do is to give you a crash-course in how to actually go about using the FanDuel site.
 Think baby steps: you have to know how to actually play daily fantasy sports before you can start worrying about advanced tactics and even season-long strategies.

 In subsequent sections we will discuss topics like choosing a contest type, making deposits, collecting your winnings, downloading and using FanDuel’s industry-leading mobile daily fantasy sports app, some of the details on available promotions and so on.
-In the FanDuel FAQ section that concludes our FanDuel review, we will also take a look at issues regarding the legality of participating in daily fantasy contests (short answer: it is legal, so don’t worry) and other general questions about how DFS works.
+We will also take a look at issues regarding the legality of participating in daily fantasy contests (short answer: it is legal, so don’t worry) and other general questions about how DFS works throughout this FanDuel review and in the FAQ section on the bottom.

 Getting Started On FanDuel